patois/RETracker/README.md

 Done
 ```
 Once a firmware is successfully built, it should be copied to the Tracker's `"/firmware/"` folder on the root of its SD card.
+The firmware image's file name must start with `PolyendTracker_` and end with `.ptf` or otherwise, the Tracker won't find it.
 The firmware flashing procedure is straight forward and doesn't differ from the ordinary process.

 On the device